Microsoft/appium/docs/en/writing-running-appium/running-tests.md

 Nothing in particular needs to be done to run your .apk using Appium.
 If you want to zip it up, you can.

+### Preparing your app for test (Windows)

+Nothing in particular needs to be done to run your test.

 ### Running your test app with Appium (iOS)

 The best way to see what to do currently is to look at the example tests: